dns-114/dns-114/README.md

 ### About

 Computer science student focused on **low-level systems** and **architecture**.
-I like understanding how things work at the metal — not just using abstractions.
+I like understanding how things work at the metal — and using abstractions.

 ---